multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

     --send
 ```

-The `--proxy` is used to specify the url of the proxy and the `--chain` is used to select on which network the contract will be deployed.
+The `--proxy` is used to specify the url of the proxy and the `--chain` is used to select the network the contract will be deployed to.
 The chain ID and the proxy need to match for our transaction to be executed.
 We can't prepare a transaction for the Devnet (using `--chain D`) and send it using the mainnet proxy (https://gateway.multiversx.com).

 The `--recall-nonce` is used to get the nonce of the address so we don't search it manually.
 It simply makes an API request to get the nonce of the account.
 The `--arguments` is used in case our contract needs any arguments for the initialization.
 We know our `adder` needs a value to start adding from, so we set that to `0`.